DreamPoland/dream-template/README.md

 Working with NMS:
 -----
-- Implement ProtocolLib and work with it.
+- Add ProtocolLib to build.gradle and work with it.
-- Implement all spigot jars to mc-version modules.
+- Add craftbukkit packages into mc-version modules.

 ------